staystatic/staystatic/nanoc/content/posts/2014-12-12-new-build-system.md

 ---
-layout: post
 title:  "football.db - New Build System - Welcome ./Datafile"
+created_at: "2014-12-12"
+kind:       "article"
 ---

 The sportdb command line tool includes a new build system (as a new and easier all-in-one option).
 To try it - use the new Datafile - a mini language a.k.a. domain-specific language (DSL) that lets you setup new `football.db`s in minutes.

 For example, to setup a football.db for the World Cup 2014 use:

 `./Datafile`:

     world 'openmundi/world.db', setup: 'countries'

     football 'openfootball/national-teams'
     football 'openfootball/world-cup', setup: '2014'

 Now run

     $ sportdb build

 The new build command will look for the `./Datafile` script in your working folder and

 - Step 1) Download all datasets as zip archives (from GitHub) to `./tmp`
 - Step 2) Create all database tables
 - Step 3) Read/import all datasets from the zip archives in `./tmp` (no need to unpack)

 That's it.